Try Me Out: Chart performance

-"Try Me Out" made an impact on the charts on several continents, becoming a sizeable hit in many countries.
-In Europe, it was a top 10 hit in Denmark, Finland, Ireland, Scotland, Spain and the UK.
-In the latter, the single peaked at number six on July 30, 1995, in its third week on the UK Singles Chart.
-The song stayed on that position for two weeks.
-In the band's native Italy, it peaked at number two in Musica e dischi, while on the Eurochart Hot 100, it reached number seven.
-Additionally, it was a top 20 hit in Austria, France, Iceland and Sweden.
-Outside Europe, it charted at number seven in Israel, number ten in both Australia and on the US Billboard Hot Dance Club Play chart, number 38 on the Billboard Hot Dance Music/Maxi-Singles Sales chart, and number 43 in New Zealand.
-On the Canadian RPM Dance/Urban chart, the song peaked at number 20.
-It was awarded with a gold record in Australia for 35,000 singles sold, and a silver record in the UK, after 241,000 units were sold.
+"Try Me Out" became a top-10 hit in Denmark, Finland, Ireland, Italy, Spain and the United Kingdom.
+In the UK, the single peaked at number six on 30 July 1995, during its third week on the UK Singles Chart.
+It stayed on that position for two weeks and came in at number 58 on the UK year-end chart.
+In the band's native Italy, "Try Me Out" peaked at number two on the Musica e dischi chart, while on the Eurochart Hot 100 and the European Dance Radio Chart, it reached number seven and number one, respectively.
+In Scotland, it peaked at number three.
+The single was also a top-20 hit in Austria, France, Iceland, and Sweden.

+Outside Europe, "Try Me Out" charted at number 10 on both the Australian ARIA Singles Chart and the US Billboard Dance Club Play chart, number 38 on the Billboard Maxi-Singles Sales chart, and number 43 in New Zealand.
+On the Canadian RPM Dance chart, the song peaked at number 20.
+"Try Me Out" was awarded a gold record in Australia for 35,000 singles shipped and a silver record in the UK, after 200,000 units were shipped.

 Music video

-A music video was produced to promote the single.
-It sees the singer, Olga de Souza performing in different coloured cube-shaped rooms.
+The accompanying music video for "Try Me Out" was produced by FilmMaster Clip.
+It depicts singer and frontwoman of the project, Olga de Souza, performing in different coloured cube-shaped rooms.
 Red, green and blue rooms appear to be mixed and laid on top of each other, like a Rubik's Cube.
 The opening and throughout the video, different people are watching a View-Master.
 At the most, nine cubical rooms are seen at once.
 They are sliding horizontally, vertical or inclined.
 Sometimes dancers are performing in these and other times they watches each other, through peepholes between the rooms.
 At the end all the nine cubes has been solved; top row in blue, middle row in red and bottom row in green.
-The video was later published on YouTube in April 2014, and had amassed almost four million views as of January 2023.